Is the Colorado Marathon a Boston Qualifier?

-Online registration for 2020 opens on July 1, 2019.
+Online registration for 2020 is now open!
 Sign up here to ensure your entry!

 The Colorado Marathon is an environmentally conscious event, thus, we will only have online registration in an effort to reduce the environmental impact of paper waste and other resources.
 Thank you for your support.

 WHERE ARE THE START LINES AND HOW DO I GET THERE?